Non-linear relativistic contributions to the cosmological weak-lensing convergence: Introduction

 The induced background of gravitational waves from scalar-scalar coupling was presented in Ref.~\cite{Ananda:2006af} during the radiation era, and its present-day spectrum calculated in Ref.~\cite{Baumann:2007zm}, with shear lensing effects studied in Ref.~\cite{Sarkar:2008ii}, all following the pioneering analysis of Ref.~\cite{Mollerach:2003nq}.
 Surprisingly it was found that the induced gravitational wave background is significantly larger than any primordial background (even for a tensor-scalar ratio $r\sim0.1$) on intermediate scales of $\sim$100\,Mpc, which is around the equality scale, though of course it is much smaller on small scales.
 Similarly, the induced vector mode background was presented in Refs.~\cite{Lu:2007cj,Lu:2008ju}, and again a spectrum was found that peaks on 100\,Mpc scales.
 Remarkably, however, it was found that the amplitude of the background of vector modes for the metric potential behaves on small scales with the same scaling as the gravitational potential, with nearly 1\% of its amplitude.
 While both of these induced degrees of freedom have little effect on the dynamics of structure formation (they cannot directly source the density fluctuation as it is a scalar degree of freedom) they can influence the gravitational lensing produced by large-scale structure.
 Is it significant, and could it be a new way to detect relativistic aspects of structure formation?

 The effects of these contributions on weak lensing convergence predictions are computed in order to understand if they can either be detected or, in the worst case, bias the analysis of future weak lensing experiments, such as Euclid or SKA; {\em i.e.}, if the interpretation of the observation by assuming that the observed convergence corresponds to the convergence sourced by scalar modes only is an accurate enough assumption or whether some of these effects have to be included in the analysis.
 This article addresses this question and computes the effect of these two non-linear effects on weak lensing observations by considering second order vector and tensor background.
-We restrict our analysis to the hypothesis that the Born approximation still holds.
+We restrict our analysis to the direct contribution from the dynamically induced vector modes and the hypothesis that the Born approximation still holds.
 In principle, one needs also to take into account second order effects on the geodesic deviation equation~\cite{Seitz:1994xf, Cooray:2002mj,Dodelson:2005zj,Schaefer:2005up,Shapiro:2006em}, as fully described in Refs.~\cite{Bernardeau:2009bm,Bernardeau:2011tc}.
-This effect is however small.
+The calculations by relaxing the Born approximation will induce small changes to the signal.
+However, there are of course a variety of other geometrical effects which may dominate the signal \cite{Obinna:2012,Obinna:2014} but our goal in this study is to investigate the convergence from dynamical effects only..

 In Section~\ref{sec2} we describe the vector and gravity waves background induced by the non-linear dynamics and then, in Section~\ref{sec3}, the computation of the weak lensing power spectra, splitting the effects of the scalar, vector, tensor, Doppler, ISW and SW contributions in order to compare their magnitude.
 Since the contribution of the tensor modes remains negligible and both ISW and SW being relatively small, we focus in Section~\ref{sec4} on the vector and Doppler contribution, estimating their magnitude in surveys such as Euclid and SKA.
 Technical details are gathered in Appendices~\ref{app0}-\ref{appC}.